pounard/goat-query/docs/index.rst

 Introduction
 ^^^^^^^^^^^^

-Goat is an SQL toolbox built around a powerful SQL query builder.
+Goat is an SQL connector along with a powerful SQL query builder and efficient, type-safe, stream-based result iterators able to hydrate objects.

-It covers the following basic needs:
+Top features are:

  * it provides a **database driver connector abstraction**, as of now supporting **MySQL 5.7**, **PostgreSQL from 9.x to current**,